-Dr. Christopher Larson is a nationally and internationally renowned fellowship-trained orthopedic sports medicine surgeon who specializes in cutting edge techniques for ACL Reconstruction, Meniscal Repair, Hip Arthroscopy, FAI Surgery and Hip Labral Repair, Proximal Hamstring Repair, Hip Abductor Tendon Repair, and Exertional Compartment Syndrome in Athletes.
-Certified by the American Academy of Orthopaedic Surgeons, he has pioneered various sports medicine surgical techniques and is committed to research, having published and authored numerous textbooks and over 90 articles in peer-reviewed journals.
+Dr. Christopher Larson is a nationally and internationally renowned fellowship-trained orthopedic sports medicine surgeon who specializes in cutting edge techniques for ACL reconstruction, Meniscal Repair, Hip Arthroscopy, FAI surgery and Hip Labral Repair, Proximal Hamstring Repair, Hip Abductor Tendon Repair, and Exertional Compartment Syndrome in Athletes.
+Certified by the American Academy of Orthopaedic Surgeons, he has pioneered various sports medicine surgical techniques and is committed to research having published and authored numerous textbooks and over 100 articles in peer reviewed journals.
 Dr. Larson is a frequent invited lecturer having presented research and surgical techniques in countries such as Switzerland, Japan, Argentina, Brazil, Canada, Turkey, Denmark, and France.

 Dr. Larson has extensive experience with high school, collegiate, and professional athletes and provides coverage for a number of sports teams.
-He is currently the Head Orthopedic Surgeon for the Minnesota Vikings (NFL) and former Team Physician for the Minnesota Wild (NHL).
-In addition, Dr. Larson regularly sees other professional athletes from various Major League Baseball, NBA, NHL, NFL, and professional Soccer teams.
+He is currently the Head Team Physician for the Minnesota Vikings (NFL) and Former team physician for the Minnesota Wild (NHL).
+In addition, Dr Larson regularly sees other professional athletes from various Major League Baseball, NBA, NHL, NFL, and professional Soccer teams.

 For appointments, please call: 952-456-7058

 Adrian Peterson has another quick recovery after knee surgery by Dr. Larson Read Article

 Dr. Chris Larson repairs knee of Minnesota Vikings RB Adrian Peterson Read Article

 UNC Tar Heel basketball player Cameron Johnson has hip surgery by Dr. Chris Larson Read Article